9 Types of Accountants Who Do More Than Just Taxes

 2. Forensic accountant

 Forensic accountants are the detectives of the accounting world.
 These professionals analyze financial records to ensure they’re compliant with standards and laws.
-Conversely, forensic accountants are brought in to uncover errors, omissions or outright fraud.
+Additionally, forensic accountants are brought in to uncover errors, omissions or outright fraud in financial records.

-A forensic accountant must possess a unique skillset, combining the mind of a “numbers person” with the curiosity of an investigator.
-They typically work in either investigation or litigation support.
-In some cases, forensic accountants can serve as expert witnesses in court proceedings.
+A unique skillset is needed to land one of these accounting positions, combining the mind of a “numbers person” with the curiosity of an investigator.
+Forensic accountants often work in either investigation or litigation support.
+In some cases, they can serve as expert witnesses in court proceedings.